YangZhao16/yangzhao16.github.io/_pages/fracture_modeling.md

 * It has been revealed in literatures that the prediction of failure plane orientation with the Nova-Zaninetti can hardly be regarded as perfect.

 <p align="justify">
-Faced with the limitations of the existing tensile failure criteria for transversely isotropic rocks, we developed a novel two-mechanism tensile failure criterion that can overcome these issues.
+Faced with the limitations of the existing tensile failure criteria for transversely isotropic rocks, we developed a novel two-mechanism tensile failure criterion that can overcome these issues[1].
 For failure through anisotropic rock matrix, we also extended the Rankine criterion to reflect the impact of material anisotropy.
 Rather than finding a direct expression of the bedding-orientation-dependent rock strength, we instead extend the stress measure with an alternative stress transformed with a rank-four projection tensor.
 Failure criterion for anisotropic rock matrix developed in this manner has a more general application range than the Nova-Zaninetti criterion, as for a given anisotropy ratio, there can be various forms of the strength variation curve with bedding plane orientation.
 </p>

 <img src="/images/DT_3.jpg"/>